small lotus divider graphic on neutral colored background.

 A Practical Way to Think About the Decision

-This reframing keeps the focus on risk management, not optimization. ⁸
+This reframing keeps the focus on meaningful risk reduction, not adding supplements by default.⁸

 A Structured Way to Walk Through the Decision

-If you’re unsure whether supplementation is appropriate in your situation, the Supplement Decision Flow provides a step-by-step framework for thinking through dietary adequacy, risk factors, dose considerations, and duration.
+If you are unsure whether supplementation is appropriate in your situation, the Supplement Decision Flow provides a step-by-step way to think through dietary adequacy, risk factors, dose considerations, and duration.
+It is not a recommendation tool.
+It is a structured pause.

-View the Supplement Decision Flow (PDF)
+Use the Supplement Decision Flow →

 Why This Matters for Families